Ashtanga Yoga Athens

 She has attended workshops with Tim Miller, Nancy Gilgoff and David Garrigues for Ashtanga Yoga.
 She has been teaching in Greece, Germany and England.
 Marita is also a certified Reiki Practitioner and has been an educator in various yoga teacher trainings for over 10 years.
 She is a Practioner and Teacher of Meditation.

-Researching the life and work of Krishnamacharya enthusiastically, Marita also teaches Vinyasa Krama Yoga based on his very complex asana sequences at Ashtanga Yoga Athens.
+Researching the life and work of Krishnamacharya enthusiastically, Marita has attended intensive training with Srivatsa Ramaswami (a student of Krishnamacharya for 30 years) and also teaches the classic Vinyasa Krama Yoga system at Ashtanga Yoga Athens.
 Her teaching is generally very strongly based on the integration of asana, pranayama, meditation and mantra into the practice of yoga.

 Sandra Konstandinou has been practising yoga since 2006 but she learned to love Ashtanga in 2016, when she started practising it dialy at Ashtanga Yoga Athens.